Magic Man (Better Call Saul): Main story

 Lalo Salamanca wonders about Werner Ziegler's identity and reason for being in Albuquerque.
 Nacho Varga and Domingo inform him of quality issues with cocaine the Salamancas received from Gus Fring.
 Lalo confirms their story and meets with Gus and Juan Bolsa.
-Gus falsely says Werner was constructing a chiller under Mike's supervision at the Los Pollos Hermanos farm but fled after stealing cocaine.
+Gus falsely says Werner was constructing a chiller under Mike Ehrmantraut's supervision at the Los Pollos Hermanos farm but fled after stealing cocaine.
 Gus claims he then attempted to cover for the loss by replacing the cocaine with local, inferior methamphetamine.
 Gus's cover story explains events of which Lalo is aware, including Werner fleeing, Mike's pursuit, and Werner's death.
 Lalo outwardly accepts Gus's story and apology but remains suspicious.
-Juan privately warns Lalo that Don Eladio Vuente and the cartel trust Gus, so he should consider the matter closed.
+Juan privately warns Lalo that Don Eladio and the cartel trust Gus, so he should consider the matter closed.

-Because of Lalo's suspicions, Gus stops work on the underground meth lab.
-Mike Ehrmantraut sends Werner's men home, warned to remain silent, and fully paid for the half-completed job.
+Because of Lalo's presence in Albuquerque, Gus stops work on the underground meth lab.
+Mike sends Werner's men home, warned to remain silent, and fully paid for the half-completed job.
 Gus informs Mike that Werner's widow accepted their story about a fatal construction accident and says she was well-compensated.
 Gus offers to continue paying Mike during the construction delay, but Mike declines, frustrated with Gus's seeming lack of compassion for Werner.